Managing hazmat incidents

 The surface surrounding the hot zone where decontamination takes place is the warm zone.
 It is located 100 to 200 feet from where the incident occurred and serves as a buffer between the hot and cold zone.
 Responders may be required to wear PPE, but the level of protection needed is generally lower than in the hot zone.

-Cold/Cool zone
+Cold/cool zone

 Finally, the cold zone is the area farthest away from the incident where support functions take place.
 It is located more than 200 feet from the hot zone, and it is where command centers, medical treatment areas, and equipment staging areas are located.
 The personnel in this area do not need to wear PPE, but they may be required to wear protective clothing, such as reflective vests.

 All in all, the most important part of incident mitigation is to correctly identify what material you are dealing with.
 Once you know what the material is then use any technical references available to develop a mitigation plan.
 Next, you should decide what class/level of PPE is needed to mitigate the situation and to ensure that the entry team and the backup/rescue team have at least that level.
-The decontamination team will then have no more than one level of PPE below the entry team.
-The IC has an important job to ensure that they not only mitigate the situation but that their response teams are safely protected against any exposure.